FACT FOCUS

 encompass safeguarding the country’s fishing rights,

-participating in multilateral consultations, promoting scientific cooperation, conducting humanitarian
+participating in multilateral consultations, promoting

-assistance and rescue operations and nurturing experts
+assistance and rescue operations, and nurturing experts

 in the law of the sea.